Didimukhtar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Sort and print only words that appear once
 Display lines containing a pattern
 Count and display lines containing a pattern
+Display all the files that do not contain a pattern